sudhaveturi/VAZQUEZ_etal_GENETICS_2016/README.md

 #### (6) 10-fold Cross-validation

-The following illustrates how to implement a 10-fold cross-validation using models `COV` and `COV+GE` as examples
+The following illustrates how to implement a 10-fold cross-validation using models `COV` and `COV+GE` as examples.

+**NOTE**: if sample size is small (e.g., <300) it will be wise to replicate this CV multiple times.

 ```R
 #Installing and loading library pROC to compute Area Under the ROC Curve.